-Going into this you need to have a clear and confident understanding of your value, given you are in this situation and ready to approach the conversation means you more than likely do know your worth!
-However, having confidence in yourself and your abilities is extremely valuable, but in this circumstance, it is important to remain grounded and realistic at the same time.
+Going into this you need to have a clear and confident understanding of your value.
+Given you are in this situation and ready to approach the conversation of a salary increase.
+It means you more than likely do know your worth!
+However, having confidence in yourself and your abilities is extremely valuable,.
+In this circumstance, it is important to remain grounded and realistic.

 You can find this information by looking on job boards such as indeed and internal company job pages via their website.
-When doing your research, you could take it one step further and narrow the search right down to your local area for a more specific result.
+When doing your research, you could take it one step further and narrow the search right down to your local area.

-Gather all the information you can to build a portfolio of evidence to support your request, show what you have achieved and how this has helped your wider organisation.
-Use this as an opportunity to showcase all your achievements and skill sets where you can cover things such as:
+Gather all the information you can to build a portfolio of evidence to support your request.
+Show what you have achieved and how this has helped your wider organisation.
+Use this as an opportunity to showcase all your achievements and skill sets, covering things such as:

 - Make sure you point out any niche skills which bring a lot of value to the company and may be hard to replace.

 Evidencing all of this will let the company know what it might cost to replace you and illustrate your worth.